About medical education

 Dawn Garrod-Smith, Medical Education Co-ordinator

-I also manage the Postgraduate Teaching Programme and help senior consultants achieve their CPD and mandatory training.
-I work closely with the Director of Medical Education (DME) and the team to create a high class training environment.
+I manage the Postgraduate Teaching Programme and support senior consultants in achieving their CPD and mandatory training requirements.
+I work closely with the Director of Medical Education and the wider team to deliver a high‑quality training environment.

 Jessica Johnson, Medical Education Administrator